SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="--plain---plain-only">--plain, --plain-only</a>

-By default the User is being prompted when a non-plaintext File is being encountered as to if the File should be opened in Binary or not.
+By Default the User is being prompted when a non-plaintext File is being encountered as to if the File should be opened in Binary or not.
 Using --plain-only these Files will be automaticaly skipped.
 Note that these Prompts are not descriptive enough to say that a File can only be opened in Binary.
 Often the Problem is being fixed by providing another Codepage using the <a href="#encx-encx">enc=X, enc&#42889;X</a> Parameter.

 ### <a id="--nc---nocolor">--nc, --nocolor</a>

-By default different Colors will be used to better highlight specific Parts of the Output or make original and changed Parts of a Line more distinguishable.
+By Default different Colors will be used to better highlight specific Parts of the Output or make original and changed Parts of a Line more distinguishable.
 Using --nocolor will disable all Colors and only display the Output in plain monochrome Text.

 - - - -
 <a id="configuration"></a>
 ### <a id="--config---config">--config, --config</a>

-Displays a user interactive config Menu allowing the User to change specific default parameters.
+Displays a User interactive Config Menu allowing the User to change specific Default Parameters.
-Stops Code execution after finishing the Configuration.
+Stops Code Execution after finishing the Configuration.
-The config File will be saved to the installation Directory of cat_win which is by Default the Python directory.
+The Config File will be saved to the installation Directory of cat_win which is by Default the Python Directory.
-This means that uninstalling cat_win may result in the config File being left over.
+This means that uninstalling cat_win may result in the Config File being left over.
 When using the Windows Executables this Parameter will have no (long term) Effect.
 Valid Options are:
 | Option | Description | Example | Default |